Robust Online Learning over Networks: Introduction

-Among the numerous and various approaches proposed in the state-of-the-art, the pioneering algorithms are those based on (sub)gradient methods~\cite{nedic_distributed_2018}, which however require the use of diminishing step-sizes to guarantee convergence, and thus are not compatible with asynchronous computations.
+Many algorithms in the state-of-the-art for solving optimization and learning problems are built upon (sub)gradient methods~\cite{nedic_distributed_2018}.
+Despite their effectiveness, these methods are limited to achieving, at best, sub-linear convergence, necessitating the adoption of diminishing step-sizes, even in the case of strongly convex problems.
 Another class of suitable algorithms is that of gradient tracking, which can achieve convergence with the use of fixed step-sizes~\cite{xin_general_2020}.
 On the one hand, different gradient tracking methods have been proposed for application in an online learning context, see \textit{e.g.}~\cite{yuan_can_2020,carnevale_gtadam_2023}.
 On the other, the use of robust average consensus techniques has also enabled the deployment of gradient tracking for learning under the constraints of Section~\ref{subsec:challenges}, see \textit{e.g.}~\cite{xu_convergence_2018,bof_multiagent_2019,tian_achieving_2020,li_variance_2022,lei_distributed_2022}.
 However, gradient tracking algorithms may suffer from a lack of robustness to some of these challenges~\cite{bin_stability_2022}.

 Our approach falls in a different branch of research, which is based on the alternating direction method of multipliers (ADMM).
 ADMM-based algorithms have turned out to be reliable and versatile for distributed optimization~\cite{boyd2011distributed,peng_arock_2016}.
 In particular, ADMM has been shown to be robust to asynchronous computations~\cite{wei_o1k_2013,chang_asynchronous_2016,peng_arock_2016}, packet losses~\cite{majzoobi_analysis_2018}, and both~\cite{Bastianello21}.
 Additionally, its convergence with inexact communications has been analyzed in~\cite{majzoobi_analysis_2019}, and the impact of inexact local computations has been studied in~\cite{xie_siadmm_2020}.
-Moreover, the convergence of ADMM-based algorithm under network constraints has been usually shown to occur at a sub-linear rate, whereas a linear rate can be proved only under additional assumptions, such as strong convexity~\cite{Bastianello21}).
+Moreover, the convergence of ADMM-based algorithms under network constraints has been usually shown to occur at a sub-linear rate, whereas a linear rate can be proved only under additional assumptions, such as strong convexity~\cite{Bastianello21}).

 Instead, the algorithm we propose is shown to converge with a linear rate without the strong convexity assumption, but under a milder set of assumptions, while facing at the same time all the challenges described in Section~\ref{subsec:challenges}.